TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ErrorAndExceptionHandling/Introduction/Screenshots/Index.rst

 |img-56|

-Errors and exceptions shown in the devLog (using extension “devlog”):
+Errors and exceptions shown in the devLog (using extension "devlog"):